+In addition the change in the Keepers policy regarding common areas will highlight the problems caused by the PMP Plus decision.
 Previously, the policy of the Keeper of the Registers of Scotland was generally to repeat, or retain, the defective wording.
-With the introduction of the Land Registration etc (Scotland) Act 2012, the Keeper's policy changed in order to comply with her statutory obligations.
-Applications for registration which include the defective wording will either be rejected (if a dealing with whole) or accepted but the wording stripped out (if a first registration or a transfer of part).
-Now, therefore, Registers of Scotland will be actively alerting people where there is an affected title, either by rejection at the gate or by omission of the defective wording from the register.
+With the introduction of the Land Registration etc (Scotland) Act 2012, the Keeper's policy is now that applications for registration which include the defective wording will either be rejected (if a dealing with whole) or accepted but the wording stripped out (if a first registration or a transfer of part).
 Market uncertainty is likely.